-CSAT, as defined by the LTE-U Forum, allows the LTE-U system to statically or dynamically define the proportion of a cycle allocated to LTE-U operation and the proportion allocated to 802.11 or other systems.
+CSAT, as defined by the LTE-U Forum, is an example of a coexistence mechanism designed to allow LTE systems to operate in unlicensed spectrum.
+It appears to allow an LTE-U system to statically or dynamically define the proportion of a cycle allocated to LTE-U operation and therefore the proportion allocated to 802.11 or other systems.

 The power to make this decision gives LTE-U control over the unlicensed medium and potentially preference for LTE-U systems over 802.11 systems, which is clearly unacceptable for a community resource (unlicensed spectrum) that is supposed to be shared without preference.

-Recommendation: any sharing scheme must treat all LTE-U & 802.11 devices as “equals” in any decisions about medium access
+Recommendation 7: Any sharing scheme must treat all LAA & 802.11 devices as equals in any decisions about medium access

-Of course, if such a preference for LTE-U operations over 802.11 operations is deemed acceptable then the unlicensed spectrum effectively becomes licensed spectrum in many respects.
-Control of licensed spectrum typically has significant value to the operator and the rest of the community needs to be compensated, typically by licensing fees.
-IEEE 802 does not view this approach as desirable because it risks the future ability of unlicensed spectrum to serve the needs of the broad community.

-Undesirable alternate: LTE-U operators must be charged license fees for controlling access to unlicensed spectrum

-IEEE 802 recommends to 3GPP that ensure all LTE-U medium sharing algorithms are public, standardised and agreed
+IEEE 802 recommends to 3GPP that LAA medium sharing algorithms are non-proprietary

-CSAT, as defined by the LTE-U Forum, allows the algorithms controlling access to the medium to be proprietary.
+CSAT is an example of a coexistence mechanism that appears to allow the algorithms controlling access to the medium to be proprietary.
 This means that any imperfections in the algorithms or any biases toward LTE-U over 802.11 built into the system will be secret and thus unreviewable.
-This approach only increases the current distrust for the level of control that LTE-U systems could assert over 802.11 in terms of access to the unlicensed medium
+This approach only increases the concern for the level of control that LTE-U systems could assert over 802.11 in terms of access to the unlicensed medium.
+IEEE 802 believes it is important that LAA medium sharing algorithms avoid a similar problem by being public, standardised and accepted by all relevant stakeholders.

-Recommendation: Any unlicensed medium sharing algorithms must be public, standardised and agreed by all relevant stakeholders
+Recommendation 8: LAA medium sharing algorithms must be non-proprietary

-IEEE 802 recommends to 3GPP that ensure all LTE-U medium sharing algorithms respond quickly to changing conditions
+IEEE 802 recommends to 3GPP that all LAA medium sharing algorithms respond quickly to changing conditions

-CSAT, as defined by the LTE-U Forum, allows the sharing between LTE-U and 802.11 operations to be relatively static.
-This means that a sharing decision made in the past no longer represents reasonable sharing in the present, causing unfairness and inefficiency.
+CSAT is an example of a coexistence mechanism that appears to allow medium sharing to be relatively static.
+This means that a sharing decision made in the past may no longer represent reasonable sharing in the present, causing unfairness and inefficiency.
+IEEE 802 believes it is important that LAA medium sharing algorithms avoid a similar problem by being designed to dynamically respond to the changing needs of all users.

-Recommendation: Any unlicensed medium sharing algorithms must be designed to dynamically respond to the changing needs of all users
+Recommendation 9: LAA medium sharing algorithms must be designed to dynamically respond to the changing needs of all users

-Even when CSAT operates in a non-static mode, it appears that the sharing decisions are made based on an evaluation over a period of 100s ms, using a proprietary mechanism.
-In contrast, 802.11 systems are more reactive to changes in load and contention, adjusting on a packet by packet basis, based on a standardised mechanism.

-Recommendation: Any unlicensed medium sharing algorithms must be designed to respond to load changes within a few packet transmissions

-IEEE 802 recommends to 3GPP that an agreement is reached on the definition of fairness or a mechanism that achieves fairness
+IEEE 802 recommends 3GPP provide a clarification on the definition of fairness

-The LTE-U Forum has proposed a test for the fairness of CSAT.
-One version of the test ensures that when a fully loaded LTE-U link and a fully loaded 802.11 link share the medium that the LTE-U link duty cycle is no more than 50%.
-This proposed test is a positive sign that the LTE-U Forum does intend to share the medium fairly with 802.11 systems.
+3GPP have a definition of fairness whereby a group of 802.11 systems have no worse performance when one of them is replaced by an LAA system.